Tsegalion/DE_captone_project/README.md

 ## Data Ingestion into PostgreSQL

-After running the docker compose file, data is automatically ingested to postgres done by the init.sql file.

-The database details should be defined in your .env file.
+After running the Docker Compose file, data is automatically ingested into PostgreSQL using the init.sql file.
+The database details is defined in the .env file which of course is invincible.

-**NOTE**: postgres was my host because it's my postgres service name on the docker compose file.
-You can do well well to change it if you want but just note

-that airflow would have issues connecting to your database if the host name is different from the postgres service name.

 ## Airflow DAGs

-The DAG ```postgres_to_bq.py``` that's scheduled to run daily is used to orchestrate the ETL process.

-It extracts data from postgres and load to Google BigQuery.
-The DAG can be found in airflow/dags
+The DAG ```postgres_to_bq.py```, scheduled to run daily, orchestrates the ETL process.
+It extracts data from PostgreSQL and loads it into Google BigQuery.
+The DAG can be found in airflow/dags.

 If all services are healthy, access the Airflow web UI to monitor and manage DAGs at http://localhost:8080.